doomcrypt/decadence-console/README.md

 # Decadence

-**A terminal-based Lemurian time-sorcery simulator**
-Inspired by the CCRU's Pandemonium Matrix, Decadology, and abyssal numerics.
+**A terminal-based Lemurian time-sorcery simulator inspired by the CCRU's Pandemonium Matrix, Decadology, and abyssal numerics.**

 This is a single-player card game/ritual engine that collapses aeonic scores into demonic emergence.
 Pair currents across two sets of five cards; accumulate bonus from syzygetic alignments (1+9, 2+8, …) while unpaired positions erode your vector with penalties.
 When the cumulative score drops to zero or below, the aeon fractures, and a Mesh-demon rises from the negative index.